rccordell/s25bbb/pages/assignments.md

 To fulfill **any** grade contract a student must do the following, which should nonetheless be specified in the contract submitted for approval.
 When writing self assessments students must describe how they have met these requirements in addition to the grade-specific requirements:

 1. Come to class prepared to discuss any assigned readings, videos, or other media.
-Participate actively in class activities and discussions, making observations and asking questions that help the class think together.
+Participate actively in class discussions and lab activities, making observations and asking questions that help the class think together.
-2. Come to studio sections prepared to work toward your final projects and willing to constructively engage with your colleagues, either by respectfully commenting on their work or being open to their comments on yours.
+2. Arrive at studio sections prepared to work toward your final projects and willing to constructively engage with your colleagues, either by respectfully commenting on their work or being open to their comments on yours.
 3. Meet with me in person—during office hours or at another scheduled time—at least once around midterm—roughly between weeks 5-8—to ensure you are on-track to meet your contract requirements, discuss any questions or concerns you have about the course or your progress, and decide on any necessary contract amendments.
 4. Revise contractual assignments as necessary until both you and I consider them "Satisfactory."
 5. Complete a final self-assessment demonstrating that your work has met the agreed requirements, submitting it to Professor Cordell by the deadlines specified on Canvas.